Paddy Ryan: Late career and exhibitions, 1886-1897

 Ryan lived for a few years in San Francisco in the late '80s.
-On November 13, 1886, before a crowd of 8,000, Ryan had a non-title rematch with Sullivan, at the Mechanic's Pavilion in San Francisco, California; he lost by knockout in a 3-round contest.
+On 13 November 1886, before a crowd of 8,000, Ryan had a non-title rematch with Sullivan, at the Mechanic's Pavilion in San Francisco, California; he lost by knockout in a 3-round contest.
 He was down in the first from a short arm to the chin, though both boxers appeared to have traded some solid blows to the face before the round ended.
 Ryan was down again in the second, before a second knockdown in the third ended the fight.
-The fight was fought with gloves and adhered to the Marquess of Queensbury Rules, first published in 1867.
+The fight was fought with gloves and adhered to the Marquess of Queensberry Rules, first published in 1867.

-Ryan lost to Joe McAuliffe, who knocked him out in three rounds on December 23, 1887, in San Francisco.
-The fight was fought with gloves using the new Queensbury Rules, which necessitated their use.
+Ryan lost to Joe McAuliffe, who knocked him out in three rounds on 23 December 1887, in San Francisco.
+The fight was fought with gloves using the new Queensberry Rules, which necessitated their use.
 McCauliffe had a thirteen-year age advantage, and was known as a powerful man and a strong puncher.
 In a fight not fought to the satisfaction of the spectators, Ryan was down twice in the first round and McCauliffe balked at hitting a groggy Ryan in the second.
 In the opening of the fourth round, Ryan's seconds threw up the sponge, ending the bout.

-Ryan was arrested on a charge of grand larceny of $100 on 21 February 21, 1888, in San Francisco, where he was still living at the time, though once the charge was found to be fraudulent, he was quickly acquitted and released.
+Ryan was arrested on a charge of grand larceny of $100 on 21 21 February 1888, in San Francisco, where he was still living at the time, though once the charge was found to be fraudulent, he was quickly acquitted and released.

-Several newspapers reported that Ryan lost to John Donner on May 4, 1888, in Duluth, Minnesota, by knockout, though a reliable source reported the boxer was not Paddy Ryan the ex-champion and that Ryan was living in San Francisco.
+Several newspapers reported that Ryan lost to John Donner on 4 May 1888, in Duluth, Minnesota, by knockout, though a reliable source reported the boxer was not Paddy Ryan the ex-champion and that Ryan was living in San Francisco.

 Ryan performed in a series of lucrative and well-attended exhibitions with Sullivan, primarily in New England, from 1891 to 1897, before retiring from boxing.
-In their three-round exhibition in March 1896, in Visalia, California, 230 miles southeast of San Francisco, Sullivan was described as "beefy and far from looking like a pugilist, while Ryan was said to still be in good form.
+In their three-round exhibition in March 1896, in Visalia, California, 230 miles southeast of San Francisco, Sullivan was described as "beefy and far from looking like a pugilist, while Ryan was said to still be in good form."

-On March 5, 1899, Ryan refereed the Alt Allen vs. Fred Wyatt match in Plattsburgh, New York.
+On 5 March 1899, Ryan refereed the Alt Allen vs. Fred Wyatt match in Plattsburgh, New York.

 Death

 Returning to New York after boxing retirement, he refereed a few fights and worked in Albany.

 In his last months, Ryan lost his speech and suffered from Bright's disease.
 A subscription was started for his benefit, contributed to generously by Sullivan, and a benefit in his honor was given at Madison Square Garden.
-Ryan died from his disease on December 14, 1900 in Green Island, New York, aged 49.
+Ryan died from his disease on 14 December 1900 in Green Island, New York, aged 49.
 He was buried in St. Mary's Cemetery.
 He was survived by a daughter.

 Ryan was elected to The Ring magazine's Hall of Fame in 1973.